The United States Supreme Court membership in 1973 at the time of Roe v. Wade.

 I will show that the fetus is not a person, and hence not worthy of full moral rights.
 Most anti-abortion arguments don’t do this but instead defend abortion by 1) pointing out the negative consequences of restricting access; or 2) claim the woman controls her body.

 Section 1 – She argues that we can’t conclusively demonstrate that abortion is permissible if the fetus has a right to life.
-T’s argument fails in that the AA may argue that one is responsible for the child except in rape cases.
-If we change the violinist story, it appears we may still be obligated to save the violinist.
+Thomson’s argument fails in that the anti-abortionist may argue that one is responsible for the child except in rape cases.
+If we change the violinist’s story—who in Thomson’s story attaches himself to a woman’s body in order to save his life—it appears we may still be obligated to save the violinist.
 Thus we must deal with the ontological status of the fetus.